anojndr/Discord_AI_chatbot/README.md

 **Features:**
 - **Automatic Detection**: Detects markdown tables in responses.
-- **Native Go Rendering**: Converts tables to styled PNG images using a native Go graphics library (no external browser dependencies required).
+- **Two Rendering Modes**:
+  - `gg`: A fast, native Go rendering engine with no external dependencies.
+  - `rod`: A higher-quality rendering engine using a headless browser for prettier, dark-mode tables.
 - **Clear Formatting**: Professional styling with proper borders, headers, and alternating row colors.
 - **Separate Attachments**: Table images are sent as separate attachments.